eesast/logo/eesc/README_en.md

 # eesc

-The logos of the Software Department of EESAST (EESC)
+The logos of the Software Department of EESAST a.k.a. the Software Center of E.E.
+(EESC)

 ## Table of Contents